tonyg/js-nacl/README.md

-# js-nacl: Pure-Javascript Emscripten-compiled NaCl routines
+# js-nacl: Pure-Javascript High-level API to Emscripten-compiled libsodium routines

-[Emscripten](https://github.com/kripken/emscripten)-compiled
-[NaCl](http://nacl.cr.yp.to/), a cryptographic library.
+A high-level Javascript API wrapping an [Emscripten](https://github.com/kripken/emscripten)-compiled [libsodium](http://libsodium.org/), a cryptographic library based on [NaCl](http://nacl.cr.yp.to/).
 Includes both in-browser and node.js support.

 The paper "[The security impact of a new cryptographic library](http://cr.yp.to/highspeed/coolnacl-20120725.pdf)" is an